Natsuki Deguchi

-Natsuki Deguchi (出口夏希, Deguchi Natsuki) is a Japanese actress and model who is affiliated with Incent.
+Natsuki Deguchi (出口 夏希, Deguchi Natsuki) is a Japanese actress and model who is affiliated with Incent.

 Biography

-Natsuki Deguchi was born on October 4, 2001, in China, to a Chinese mother and Japanese father.
-She has three elder sisters and one younger brother, and they were raised in Tokyo, Japan.
+Natsuki Deguchi was born on October 4, 2001, in Fujian, China to a Chinese mother and Japanese father.
+She is the fourth of five siblings, with three elder sisters and one younger brother, and they were raised in Tokyo, Japan.

 Deguchi is bilingual; she can speak both Chinese and Japanese, with the former specifically being the Hokkien topolect from Fujian Province, which she generally only speaks at home.

 Career

 While at Miyamasuzaka, Shibuya, with a friend, she was scouted by an Incent staff.
 Deguchi had previously been scouted by several other agencies before [to which she all declined], but admiring actress and model Mizuki Yamamoto, whom she heard was from the agency, she accepted the offer.
 She debuted in March 2018.
 Her first job after joining Incent was a photo shoot for the fast fashion brand "Shimamura".
-She applied and participated in the "Miss Seventeen 2018" sponsored by Shueisha, and showed off her fluent Chinese in an appeal video by the final candidates.
+She applied and participated in the "Miss Seventeen 2018" sponsored by Shueisha, and showcased her fluent Chinese in an appeal video by the final candidates.

-On August 23, 2018, it was announced at the "Seventeen Summer School Festival 2018" held at Pacifico Yokohama National Hall that six people, including Deguchi, had been selected as "Miss Seventeen 2018".
+On August 23, it was announced at the 2018 Seventeen Summer School Festival held at Pacifico Yokohama National Hall that six contestants, including Deguchi, had been selected as "Miss Seventeen 2018".
 With Suzu Hirose "graduating" as the exclusive model for the said magazine at the end of the event, the six Miss Seventeen candidates took part in an interview photo shoot.

 Deguchi was selected as the "HARUTA IMAGE GIRL 2019", they made photo collages of various clothing items incorporating loafers that was then later published in Seventeen and on Haruta's official website.
 She starred in her first television appearance in the TV drama Cocoa, which aired in January 2019, it was a drama adaptation of the grand prize winning work of the 30th Fuji Television Young Scenario Awards, with an omnibus format which follows three high school girls played by Sara Minami, Deguchi, and Riko Nagase as the main characters.
 In the second episode of the TV drama Love Sickness and the Guys in BS Nippon Television, which began airing in July of the same year, she appeared as the middle school classmate of the main character played by Ryuga Sato.

 In April 2021, She appeared regularly in two dramas: Girl Gun Lady in Mainichi Broadcasting and Kotaro Lives Alone in TV Asahi.